Stock market today: Wall Street holds near record levels, with S&P 500 on precipice of 5,000

 The latest set of earnings reports from big U.S. companies were also keeping the stock market mixed overall.

-New York Community Bancorp also fell 8.3% in its latest sharp swing since it shocked investors across the banking industry with a surprise loss last week.
-Its stock has dropped roughly 60% since then, and Moody's earlier this week cut its credit-rating to "junk" status.
+New York Community Bancorp was having another sharp zigzag day and went from an early loss of nearly 10% to a gain and back to a loss of 0.8%.
+Its stock has dropped nearly 60% since it shocked investors across the banking industry with a surprise loss last week, and Moody's cut its credit-rating to "junk" status earlier this week.

 Analysts have said its problems are specific to it, particularly as it absorbs the purchase of much of Signature Bank, which was one of the banks that fell in last year’s mini-crisis for the industry.
 But worries remain high about a problem that’s affecting banks worldwide: weakness in commercial real estate.

 Stocks of other regional banks have also been swinging sharply lately, forcing uncomfortable memories of last year’s banking crisis.
-The KBW Nasdaq Regional Banking index slipped 0.8%.
+The KBW Nasdaq Regional Banking index fell 1.5%.

 In the bond market, the yield on the 10-year Treasury ticked up to 4.14% from 4.12% late Wednesday.